1953 Jaguar XK-120 SE 3.4 OTS

 |Other 1:||Body Numer: F6492|

 An amazingly original, numbers matching car, still dressed in its original color combination of Cream and Suede Green, this roadster was owned by two prominent Jaguar collectors who cared greatly about preserving the originality of this car.
 This 120 SE is in running and driving condition, and includes a Jaguar Heritage Certificate verifying its authenticity.
 We have known about this car for some time, but it was never available for sale until now.
 This is a wonderful opportunity to own a great car in Jaguar history.
 Built on November 24, 1953 it was dispatched from the Max Hoffman dealership of New York and sold to Dr. A.C.
-Wyken of Columbus, OH then sold to another collector in the same area, who took over caring for this special 120 SE until we purchased it from him just recently.
+Wyken of Columbus, OH then sold to another collector in the same area, who took over caring for this special 120 SE until we purchased it from him.

 In 1951 the ‘SE’ spec was introduced.
 Jaguar took what they had learned from their success with the XK120 and ‘C’-Type in racing and rallying and applied it to road going XKs.
 Power was increased from 160 bhp to 190 bhp and wire wheels added to provide better cooling for the drum brakes.
 The optional ‘C’-Type head upped the power output even further to an estimated 210 bhp.